softwareguru/beam-summit-website/content/about.md

 ## What is Beam Summit?

 The goal of Beam Summit is to connect a community of professionals around the world who use, contribute, and are learning Apache Beam.
+The 2025 edition will be focused on exploring how Beam, in a seamless integration with Apache Kafka, Apache Iceberg, and Machine Learning, empowers data engineers to build next-generation data solutions.

 This annual conference provides space to share use cases, performance, and resource optimizations, discuss pain points, and talk about the benefits of implementing Apache Beam in organizations.